Sapporo says it can hold 2030 Olympics and also save money – KION546

 Associated Press

 TOKYO (AP) — The northern Japanese city of Sapporo became a frontrunner to land the 2030 Winter Olympics after the mayor talked up a plan that he says will cut the costs of holding one of sports’ most expensive events.
-The mayor told reporters that he would also conduct a public opinion survey early next year.
-He did not indicate what effect it would have on a decision to pursue another Olympics.
+The mayor says he would also conduct a public opinion survey early next year.
+A statement distributed by organizers suggests the decision has already been made to proceed.
 Initial cost estimates were put about about $2.6 billion.
-He acknowledged there were concerns about the costs, especially after the official cost of the just completed Tokyo Summer Olympics was listed at $15.4 billion.
-Some think the real costs were twice as large, and all but about $6 billion was public money.
+He acknowledged there were concerns about the costs after the official cost of the just completed Tokyo Summer Olympics was listed at $15.4 billion.
+Some think the real costs were twice as large.